BMayhew/mot-playwright-workshop/slice-4.md

 * example.spec.ts
 * /tests-examples/demo-todo-app.spec.ts (directory and file)

-I'll also go ahead and create 1 additional example file
+I'll also go ahead and create 1 additional example file, these files will show off how we can use the browser and api requests outside of a test block in our Playwright codebase.
+We also show off how to import async functions so we can keep our code as clean as possible.

 * demo.spec.ts
 * /lib/demoFile.ts

-These files will be used to show how we can import functions from other scripts within our codebase so we can keep our code as clean as possible.
+I'll also go ahead and add an api folder with `booking.get.spec.ts` which shows off how you can add api test coverage with playwright.